seifmohamed0/Library_System/README.md

 | `/api/auth/login`          | POST        | Authenticate user and get token | Public (no restriction)          |
 | `/api/activity-logs`       | GET         | Get all user activity logs       | ADMIN                           |

+## System Requirements

+- **Java Version:** 21
+  - This project requires JDK 21.
+Make sure you have Java 21 installed on your machine.

+- **MySQL Version:** 8.0 or higher
+  - The database used is MySQL.
+It is recommended to use version 8.0 or above for compatibility with Hibernate and JPA.

+- **Build Tool:** Maven
+  - Maven is required to build and manage the project dependencies.

+- **Spring Boot Version:** 3.x
+  - The project uses Spring Boot 3.x, so your development environment should be compatible with this version.

+### Notes

+- Make sure MySQL server is running and the database `library_db` is created as explained in the setup instructions.